 *We decided that the 4 items at the bottom of the list marked with asterisks are things we could cut if we were really pinching Kronas.
 But on second thought, you really don’t want to see us in the morning if we haven't had coffee...

 The best way to get around the country is to rent a car or a camper van.
 No one wants to free like cattle on an overpriced bus tour, getting on and off according to a schedule.
 The local buses are not exactly convenient just stopping a few places and traveling only at certain times of the day.

 We had a very happy experience using SADcar rentals (love the irony!).
 This company loans out slightly older cars that are still in good condition for a discounted price.
-We paid $247 USD for our 6 days of driving around Iceland, which works out to be just under $42 per day (the best deal you'll get in Iceland!)
+We paid $247 USD (in 2016) for our 6 days of driving around Iceland, which works out to be just under $42 per day (the best deal you'll get in Iceland!)
 Plus, if you pre-pay online, you'll automatically get 15% off.

 Note: Manual transmission cars are typically cheaper to rent.
 And additionally, if you are traveling not during peak season, your price will be slashed even lower.
 The prices we're referencing here are during the busiest (and therefore most expensive) time of year!